-Gilbert Baker, iconic designer of the Pride flag, was a misunderstood ‘free spirit’ bullied for his sexuality
+The designer of the original Pride flag was a misunderstood ‘free spirit’ bullied for his sexuality

 Baker was born in Chanute, Kansas, in 1951, and was part of the Parsons High School’s class of 1969.

 His small town teen years were not happy ones, and he escaped Kansas as soon as he could, moving to San Francisco and eventually settling in New York.